Fachi-r/go-crud/docs/bc.md

 <!-- Student Details -->

-Programme of Study:             [student.program] Current Year of Study:          [student.year] University Student Identity No: [student.student_id] Student Loan No.:               [student.loan_number] NRC/No.:                        [student.nrc]
+Programme of Study: [student-program]
+Current Year of Study: [student-year]
+University Student Identity No: [student-number] Student Loan No.: [student-loan_number]
+NRC/No.: [student-nrc]

 <!-- Bank Details -->

-Name of Bank:        [student.bank_name]
+Name of Bank: [student-bank]
-Name of Account:     [student.bank_account_name]
+Name of Account: [student-account_name]
-Name of Bank Branch: [student.bank_branch]
+Name of Bank Branch: [student-branch]
-Bank Account No.:    [student.bank_account_number]
+Bank Account No.: [student-account_number]

 ## STUDENT LOAN AGREEMENT FORM

-An agreement made and entered into between the Higher Education Loans and Scholarships Board, (herein called the Loans Board) of the first part; and [student.name] (hereinafter called the Student) of the second part;
+An agreement made and entered into between the Higher Education Loans and Scholarships Board, (herein called the Loans Board) of the first part; and [student-name] (hereinafter called the Student) of the second part;

-WHEREAS, the student wishes to pursue a course of studies at THE UNIVERSITY OF ZAMBIA (Hereinafter called the Institution) for purpose of acquiring the qualification of. [student.degree] in the School of [student.school]
+WHEREAS, the student wishes to pursue a course of studies at THE UNIVERSITY OF ZAMBIA (Hereinafter called the Institution) for purpose of acquiring the qualification of. [student-degree] in the School of [student-school]

 AND WHEREAS, the student has applied to the Loans Board for a loan to enable him/her to attend the institution for that purpose: